 How to Take Care of Your Red Labrador

 Red Labs are in no way harder to care for than any other color.
 They require the same amount of effort in training, exercise, and maintenance.

 The key to a good dog is to create good habits.
-Since Labradors are prone to beg for extra munchies, don’t fall into the habit of feeding him anything but dog food.
+Since Labradors are prone to beg for extra munchies, don’t fall into the habit of feeding them anything but dog food.

 Keep your table scraps for the trash chute instead.